Blog & News

 Physical therapists are uniquely suited for working with patients with balance deficits given their strong understanding of the musculoskeletal and neurological systems of the body and their interactions.
 They also have experience with adjusting living environments to improve safety and minimize injury risk.

 If you feel concerns about balance for yourself or a loved one, please don’t take those concerns lightly.
 We have seen too many patients who “brushed aside” that worry and then ended up taking a nasty fall resulting in a broken bone.
-Call (914) 787-7022 or your local Access Physical Therapy & Wellness office and we’d be happy to discuss options for treatment.
+Call your local ACCESS PT office and we’d be happy to discuss options for treatment.
 We have a number of convenient options, which include in-clinic care, or in some areas, a therapist can visit your home.